-Lois Lane is back with issue 7!
-As we are coming towards the end of the maxi-series, we are constantly brought action packed issues, and this one is no exception.
+Lois Lane #7 is here and we are coming towards the end of the maxi-series, we are constantly brought action packed issues, and this one is no exception.
 Each week I get more and more excited to read this book, and that is only growing.

 First up, let’s check out the covers.
 Interior artist Mike Perkins brings us the standard cover, and although it’s rather simplistic, it really works and fits with the theme of the series.
 I like that it gives next to nothing away, and for me I always find myself looking into these small details to try and get some answers.
 Like I said it’s simple and real, but it just works.

 This incredible variant cover is by Yasmine Putri.
 I was first introduced to her work on the horror variants for DCEASED, and I have become a huge fan of hers.
 Her work is incredible, and this piece is no exception.
 I absolutely adore it.
 I love the parallel here, Lois yielding the iconic Superman pose and it looks so good on her.
 Her job is her super power, and that is showcased perfectly here.
 The background is just gorgeous too, I love it really captures Lois as a person what she is all about.
 This is the best Lois cover to date.

 Te issue begins in Wolverhampton UK as Lois goes undercover as a nun to meet Jessica – a woman we were previously introduced to who Leviathan had tried to kill.
 She is incredibly paranoid and confused, and doesn’t remember who she is.
 Since we first saw Jessica I’ve wanted to find out more about why she’s involved.
 However, even now this isn’t really explained at all, and I feel we are no closer to knowing that encounter was all about.
 With that being said I’m sure more will be explained and revealed as the issues progress.